 Infiniti QX50 Review

-The Infiniti QX50 (formerly EX) is powered by a V6 engine that reviewers say delivers strong acceleration.
-A seven-speed automatic transmission is standard, and reviewers say that it generally shifts smoothly.
-At an EPA-estimated 17/25 mpg city/highway, the QX50's fuel economy is low for the class.
-Reviewers like that the QX50 has nimble, sport sedan-like handling, responsive steering and strong brakes.
-Some test drivers think the QX50’s ride is fairly comfortable, while others say it is harsher than some rivals’, especially QX50 models fitted with larger, optional 19-inch wheels.
+The 2015 QX50 is powered by a V6 engine that test drivers say produces strong acceleration.
+A seven-speed automatic transmission is standard, and reviewers say that it shifts smoothly.
+With an EPA-estimated 17/25 mpg city/highway, the QX50's fuel economy is lower than that of most competitors, but it's also one of the more powerful SUVs in the class.
+Test drivers are impressed with the QX50’s agile, sport sedan-like handling, responsive steering and strong brakes.
+However, some critics think the Infiniti QX50’s ride can be harsher than some rivals’, especially when fitted with optional 19-inch wheels.

-Reviewers think the QX50's interior is well-designed and has impressive material quality, with an abundance of soft-touch panels and classy trim details.
-Test drivers say the QX50’s front seats are comfortable and supportive, but many report that the back seats offer limited legroom.
-The QX50 has little cargo space compared to its class rivals’, but some reviewers note that a wide liftgate opening and a low load floor make larger items easy to load.
-Reviewers like the QX50’s intuitive audio, climate and navigation controls, and appreciate that the optional navigation system does not absorb and complicate radio and climate adjustments.
-Standard features include a backup camera, dual-zone automatic climate control, a USB port and a six-speaker stereo.
-Options include an 11-speaker Bose stereo system, Bluetooth, Nissan’s Around View camera system (which provides a 360-degree around the vehicle to improve visibility while parking), adaptive cruise control, blind spot warning and lane departure warning.
+Automotive journalists say the Infiniti QX50's premium cabin materials and attractive interior design impart luxury and style.
+They think the QX50’s front seats are comfortable and supportive, but note that its rear seat offers a limited amount of legroom.
+The QX50 also has less cargo space than many SUVs in the class, but some test drivers report that a wide liftgate opening and a low load floor make larger items easy to load.
+According to test drivers, the QX50 features intuitive audio, climate and navigation controls, and they appreciate that the optional navigation system does not absorb and complicate radio and climate adjustments.
+Standard features include a rearview camera, dual-zone automatic climate control, a USB port, satellite radio, push-button start and a six-speaker stereo.
+Available features include an 11-speaker Bose stereo, Bluetooth, adaptive cruise control, blind spot warning, lane departure warning and an Around View camera system, which uses multiple cameras to provide a 360-degree view around the vehicle to improve visibility while parking.

-The 2014 Infiniti QX50 seats five and comes with standard rear-wheel drive or optional all-wheel drive.
-Power comes from a 3.7-liter V6, which is paired with a seven-speed automatic transmission.
-The QX50 comes in two trim levels: base and Journey.
+The 2015 Infiniti QX50 seats five and comes with standard rear-wheel drive, while all-wheel drive is optional.
+It's powered by a 3.7-liter V6 engine, which is mated with a seven-speed automatic transmission.
+The QX50 is available in two trim levels: base and Journey.
 The QX50 was previously named the EX.
 It gained a new V6 for the 2013 model year but is otherwise mostly unchanged since the 2008 model year.
 As a result, this overview uses applicable research and reviews from the 2008 to 2014 model years.